johnmcfarlane/papers/c++/error-handling.md

 * Where, and in what form, is the agreement expressed?
 * Who is the provider of the contract?
 * Who is the user of the contract?
-* What are the consequences of violation by user?
+* What are the consequences of user contract violation?

 ### What About Provider Contract Violation?

-Both the user and the provider can have contractual obligations.
+Both the user and the provider have contractual obligations.
-However, ***this document concentrates on violation by user***.
+However, ***this document concentrates on user contract violation***.

 Why?
 Firstly, it's simpler to focus on one side of the contract and apply the findings